icinganalysis/icinganalysis.github.io/content/thermodynamics_thread_wrap_up.md

 We will look at some data from the post-NACA era to help resolve these questions.

 1. Which of the various "Ludlam limits" is most accurate?
+2. Do calculated freezing fractions correspond to observed values?

+##Conclusions

+###Influencers

+There was a notable shift in influence from the NACA-era to the post-NACA era.

+J. K. Hardy's publications were highly influential in the NACA-era.
+He either authored or is cited by 11 of the 14 publications in the thread.
+However, Hardy is not often cited in recent publications.

+Messinger's publication [^1] is highly influential in the post-NACA era, and is still cited in recent literature, but was cited only once in the thread.
+Messinger cited three of Hardy's publications and acknowledge Hardy's contributions in the text.
+Perhaps we may view Hardy as still having influence, but one layer down in the citations.

+One thing that is common to the NACA-era and the post-NACA era is the influence of Langmuir.
+Six of the 14 publications in the thread cite Langmuir.
+Langmuir is still cited in recent publications.

 ##Notes: